kestra-io/docs/content/docs/06.enterprise/apps.md

 ```
 ::

-### App to Resume a Paused Execution
+### Example: App to Resume a Paused Execution

-Here is a minimal configuration for an approval app:
+Below is a simple configuration for an approval app:

 ```yaml
 id: compute_resources_form